zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

    ![In the Remote Desktop Connection dialog box, a warning states that the identity of the remote computer cannot be verified, and asks if you want to continue anyway.
 At the bottom, the Yes button is circled.](./media/remote-desktop-connection-identity-verification-sqlserver2008.png "Remote Desktop Connection dialog")

-7. Once logged into the SqlServer2008 VM, download a [backup of the ContosoInsurance database](https://raw.githubusercontent.com/kylebunting/MCW-App-modernization/master/Hands-on%20lab/lab-files/Database/ContosoInsurance.zip), and extract the zipped files into `C:\ContosoInsurance` on the VM.
+7. Once logged into the SqlServer2008 VM, download a [backup of the ContosoInsurance database](https://raw.githubusercontent.com/microsoft/MCW-App-modernization/master/Hands-on%20lab/lab-files/Database/ContosoInsurance.zip), and extract the zipped files into `C:\ContosoInsurance` on the VM.

-   > TODO: Update above link to MS repo.

 8. Next, open **Microsoft SQL Server Management Studio 17** by entering "sql server" into the search bar in the Windows Start menu.